 Are you currently looking to spice up your crypto trading portfolio?
 Come across a relatively new coin with a high potential for growth?
-Like many other traders, you’re wary about investing in micro cap coins being that they are potentially the riskiest assets in the crypto space.
+Like many other traders, you’re worried about investing in micro cap coins being that they are potentially the riskiest assets in the crypto.
 However, if you have a high-risk appetite and the right trading strategy to boot, you can generate a small fortune trading these small but profitable altcoins.

 Within this beginners guide, I’ll outline a basic step by step process in order to best help you get acclimated to both trading and investing micro coins.